sigstore/model-transparency/slsa_for_models/README.md

 a future time, after standardizing a way to generate and verify provenance in SLSA (in general, not just for ML).

-While this example has been targeting GitHub actions, we aim to bring support for other platforms (i.e., GCB, GitLab) and model training environments.
+While this example has targeted GitHub Actions, we aim to bring support for other platforms (e.g., GCB and GitLab) and model training environments.

 [cifar10]: https://www.cs.toronto.edu/~kriz/cifar.html
 [slsa-generator]: https://github.com/slsa-framework/slsa-github-generator